thomaswelborn/mvc-framework/README.md

 events.on('some:other:event', someOtherEvent);

 // Localized function
-class SomeClass extends Events {
+class Someclass extends MVC.Events {
   constructor() {
     super();
     this.on('yet:another:event', this.onYetAnotherEvent.bind(this));